 After a bit of googling, I found out that could very likely be a known problem of convergence chips failing.
 The convergence kit could be had for $50 to $100.
 Considering the alternative (spending $1000's on a new TV), ordering one kit seemed a reasonable gamble - I can say at least I have tried!

 A week later (still a few days before the Word Cup!), the convergence kit arrived and I opened the back of the TV.

-The main board was screwed with a couple of screws and everything easily slid outward.
-This TV was designed well and with an intent of being easily maintainable in the field.
+The mainboard was screwed with a couple of screws and everything easily slid outward.
+This TV was designed well and with the intent of being easily maintainable in the field.
 What I liked the most is the use of classic discrete components and having much space between them.

 The convergence chips are those quite large black packages and are bolted to huge cooling fins.
 Here is a picture of fins removed which exposed one of the two chips:

 Here you can see the old and new convergence chips next to each other: